DayneSorvisto/mlops-lifecycle-toolkit/README.md

 # Project Overview

-This project is both a dynamic list of open source tools for MLOps organized by category as well as an accelerator with practical examples of using these components to achieve and end-to-end workflow from data cleaning, EDA and visualization to model, feature stores, model training, serving deployment and monitoring.
+This project is both a dynamic list of open source tools for MLOps organized by category as well as an accelerator with practical examples of using these components to achieve an end-to-end workflow from data cleaning, EDA and visualization to model, feature stores, model training, serving deployment and monitoring.

 ## Features